saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 Everything from Strong.
 It adds no further memory protection.

-What it adds instead is that GpgFrontend changes its own internal key every week.
+Instead, it makes GpgFrontend replace its own internal key every week.
 That is about the data the program saves, not about memory, and it has a catch worth reading before you turn it on.
+See
-See [Application Secure Key](/advanced/app-secure-key/).
+[Application Secure Key](/advanced/app-secure-key/).

 ## What Strong and Maximum Need